A year of elections in democracies around the world is revealing deep dissatisfaction among voters

 And inside her cheerfully cluttered craft shop in Greeley, Colorado, Sally Otto, 58, contemplated with dread the upcoming U.S. presidential election between President Joe Biden and the man he defeated in 2020, former President Donald Trump: ''I feel like we're back where we were, with the same two poor choices,'' Otto said.

-The dynamic is likely to repeat itself as the European Union launches its legislative elections this week, where conservative populist parties are expected to register gains across the continent.
+The dynamic is likely to repeat itself as the European Union launches its legislative elections this week, where conservative populist parties are expected to register gains.
 EU parliamentary elections are usually an opportunity for voters in individual countries to vent their frustrations because the candidates they elect will have power in Brussels rather than their own national capitals.
-In the United Kingdom, Prime Minister Rishi Sunak called elections for later this summer in which his party is expected to struggle.

 ''In many ways we've never had it so good, objectively speaking, and yet people are so unsatisfied,'' said Matthias Matthijs, a senior fellow at the Council on Foreign Relations in Washington, D.C.

-The reasons for the dissatisfaction are many, from social media's ability to magnify problems to the painful recovery from the coronavirus pandemic to the backlash toward economic and cultural changes sparked by globalization and mass immigration.
+The reasons for the dissatisfaction are many, from social media's ability to magnify problems to the painful recovery from the coronavirus pandemic to the backlash toward economic and cultural changes sparked by globalization.

-Though in places like Europe the populist right has notched several gains and is expected to make more, there is little ideological consistency globally to the unhappiness.
+Though in places like Europe the populist right has notched several gains, there is little ideological consistency globally to the unhappiness.
 In a recent Pew poll across 24 democracies, a median of 74% of respondents said they didn't think politicians cared what people like them think, and 42% said no political party represented their viewpoint.

-''It's about economics and culture, but it's also about the functioning of politics itself,'' said Richard Wike, managing director of Pew's Global Attitudes Research, citing polarization of voters into warring camps. ''It can lead to a situation where politics is seen as a zero-sum game.
+''It's about economics and culture, but it's also about the functioning of politics itself,'' said Richard Wike, managing director of Pew's Global Attitudes Research. ''It can lead to a situation where politics is seen as a zero-sum game.
 People see more of an existential threat from the other side, and that makes people unhappy about democracy.''

-Experts say there is one notable exception to the trend of global anger with elected leaders — places where the leaders are anti-establishment, populist strongmen of all ideological persuasions.
+Experts say there is one notable exception to the trend of global anger with elected leaders — places where the leaders are anti-establishment, populist strongmen.

 ''Antisystem outsider, populist figures are winning more than in the past,'' Levitsky said. ''Whether they constitute any movement is unclear to me.''